newdigate/newdigate.github.io/introduction.md

 # Philosophy
 ## Ubuntu
 ### I am, because we are
-This project is only possible because of the brilliant contribution of hard work by people in this community.
+This project is only possible because of the brilliant contribution of hard work made freely available by generous people in the ardiuno and teensy community.

 ## Respect and thanks
 ### PJRC